Listed building consent is required for any alterations which affect the special interest of the listed building.

-The type of work which normally requires Listed Building Consent includes:
+The type of work that needs Listed Building Consent includes:

 - Repairs not carried out in matching materials